Torah Or/Likutei Torah: Likutei Torah

+The late Lubavitcher Rebbe's request to learn Torah Or/Likkutei Torah

+In the years 1954, 1962, 1965, 1986, and 1991, the late Lubavitcher Rebbe requested that his Chassidim should complete the Torah Or/Likkutei Torah each year.
+Often, it was suggested to learn just the content relating to the weekly parsha (also known as "the Chassidishe Parsha") while in other instances he included the learning of the content on Shir HaShirim in this request.
+There were even a couple of occasions where his request to learn Likkutei Torah extended to every single Jew.
+Recently different audio/visual content has been produced in order to make the learning and completion of Torah Or/Likkutei Torah more accessible and attainable.

 Adapted English edition

 An English adaptation of Likutei Torah/Torah Or by Rabbi Yitzchak Dovid Wagshul was released in 2007 and March 2014.
-The 2007 adapted English edition translates and elucidates selected treatises from Torah Or, the 2014 edition includes treatises from Lekutei Torah.
+The 2007 adapted English edition translates and elucidates selected treatises from Torah Or, and the 2014 edition includes treatises from Lekutei Torah.

 Another English adaption of the Mamarim was published in 2016 by Rabbi Yaakov Goldstein, director of shulchanaruchharav.com.
 The Mamarim are not a direct translation of the Hebrew original, but rather a content summary of the Mamar.
 Each Parsha features a single selected Mamar from amongst the many Mamarim that are printed in the Hebrew original, giving the reader a taste and glimpse of the full content of this monumental work.
 The main goal is for the reader to receive the content knowledge of the most fundamental Mamarim written by the Alter Rebbe, and for him to be given the tools for how to implement this knowledge within his daily life.
 Each Mamar concludes with a lessons box that summarizes the practical life lessons that we can derive from the Mamar.
 Also included are interesting parables that we find easy to relate to and help us to digest the content being studied, and internalize it.